yurvon-screamo/utsukushii/README.md

 Main goal:

-> Convert and present test result to beatufy report
+> Convert test result into beatufy report and present it

 UJ: